connect to the future with MobileCorp

 2021 is the year to evaluate 5G business use cases

 5G is fast shifting from a hyped potential technology to real world delivery.
-It is widely accepted that 5G will be productised in 2021, which means that 2020 is when business use case evaluation should occur.
+By mid-2021, Telstra anticipates 75 percent of Australians will have access to 5G, which means that now is when business use case evaluation should occur.
 This is a technology worth investing the time to review, as early adopters will be positioned to gain a competitive edge.

 For Australian businesses, 5G will be an enabler for many emerging technologies through the delivery of increased speed and decreased latency.
 Telstra estimates a 50-100% improvement in speed for end users and a reduction in latency of 96%.
 In business-critical processes when every millisecond matters, delivering close to real time data will transform the decision-making of humans and machines.

 Half of enterprises will deploy edge computing by 2021

 By the end of 2021, more than 50% of large enterprises will deploy at least one edge computing use case to support IoT or immersive experiences, versus less than 5% in 2019, according to Gartner.